Tuning upstream swimming of micro-robots by shape and cargo size

 \section{Acknowledgements}

-We would like to thank Hartmut L\"{o}wen and Andreas M. Menzel for fruitful discussions.
+We would like to thank Hartmut L\"{o}wen and Andreas M. Menzel for fruitful discussions and Jo Wenk for technical support.
 A.D.M.I. acknowledges support from the Deutsche Forschungsgemeinschaft (project DA~2107/1-1).
-A.M. acknowledges funding from the Human Frontier Science Program (fellowship LT001670/2017), and the United States Department of Agriculture (USDA-NIFA AFRI grant 2019-06706).
+A.M. acknowledges funding from the Human Frontier Science Program (Fellowship LT001670/2017), and the United States Department of Agriculture (USDA-NIFA AFRI grant 2019-06706).